Supply Chain Transparency and

 The term “conflict minerals” refers to certain identified minerals that may have directly or indirectly contributed to the financing of armed groups in the Democratic Republic of Congo (DRC) and neighboring countries.

-Columbite-tantalite, cassiterite, wolframite and gold ores – which are refined into tantalum, tin, tungsten and gold, respectively – are considered to be conflict minerals.
-The metals ultimately derived from conflict minerals are used in a wide variety of consumer products, and Whirlpool is currently investigating – in cooperation with our supply base – where these may be found in our products worldwide.
+Columbite-tantalite, cassiterite, wolframite and gold ores – which are refined into tantalum, tin, tungsten and gold, respectively – are considered to be conflict minerals and are collectively referred to as the “3TG’s”.
+The 3TG’s are used in a wide variety of consumer products, and Whirlpool is currently investigating – in cooperation with our supply base – where these may be found in our products worldwide.

 What has Whirlpool Done to Date?

-- Started institutionalizing the conflict minerals compliance program by developing a standard operating procedure and establishing transparency over the supply chain, rolling out the procedure to identified business units and identifying and prioritizing improvement opportunities.
+- We have institutionalized our conflict minerals compliance program by improving our standard operating procedures, rolling out the procedure to identified business units, and identifying and prioritizing improvement opportunities; and

 What did Whirlpool Find through this Process?